yazz/VisualJS/README.md

 to

-    "Figwheel made a live change!".
+    "Coils made a live change using Figwheel!".

 Save the file and the text should change in the live web app